 Lauren Roberts has been running for as long as she can remember.
-As a young child, she was born with internally rotated thigh bones, and specialists doubted that she would ever be able to run.
-Never one to be deterred, Lauren did her first 5 km race at the age of 13 in 26:57, and even though she wasn’t the fastest, she continued to incorporate running into her childhood and teenage years.
-After completing her degree in Kinesiology and Psychology at McMaster University, she went on to complete her Master’s in Physical Therapy at the University of Toronto, as well as compete in local triathlons.
+As a child, she was born with internally rotated thigh bones, and specialists doubted that she would ever be able to run.
+Still, Lauren did her first 5 km race at the age of 13 in 26:57, and even though she wasn’t the fastest, she continued to incorporate running into her childhood and teenage years.
+After completing her degree in Kinesiology and Psychology at McMaster University, she went on to complete her Master’s in Physical Therapy at the University of Toronto.
 In 2015, Lauren competed in the Ironman 70.3 World Championships in Austria, where she finished as one of the top ten Canadian women.
-Lauren presently is focused on running more competitively, and is a member of the BlackToe Race Team in Toronto.
+She also completed the 2018 Boston Marathon in 3:12 and has a personal goal of 3:00.
+She is presently a member of the BlackToe Race Team in Toronto.

 Leslie Kleiner started running at the age of 13 after her soccer coach introduced a 5km run into the training plan, which resulted in shortness of breath, shin splints, and a feeling of defeat.
 She was determined ever since to master the sport and be pain free in the process.
 She has a strong passion for health and fitness and enjoys leading an active lifestyle.
 In addition to running, she enjoys snowboarding, playing soccer, and hockey.

 Prior to becoming a physiotherapist, she obtained her undergraduate degree in Kinesiology at Western University where she grew passionate about working with runners throughout her experience as the athletic trainer for the varsity cross country team.
 She received her Masters in Physiotherapy from the University of Toronto.